tboulevard/OnHand/README.md

 ![All Checks](https://github.com/tboulevard/OnHand/actions/workflows/build.yaml/badge.svg)

-OnHand is a simple recipe generation app for Android written with Kotlin, Jetpack Compose and Dagger.
+OnHand is a simple recipe generation app for Android written with Kotlin, Jetpack Compose, and Dagger.

 ## Screenshots